carterdemars/apache_kafka/README.md

 python3 producers.py
 ```

-in **separate terminals windows** to run the scripts.
+in **separate terminal windows** to run the scripts.
 You might need to navigate into the kafka_python folder to run these commands successfully.

 # 4. Reference